nzare/MemorySubsystem/README.md

 # DSTN Assignment 1 Question 7 by Group 4
-In this project we have implementated Multilevel Cache with Multilevel TLB and Segmentation with Paging as Memory Management method for the completion of Assignment-1 for the course Data Storage Technologies and Networks (CS F446).
+In this project we have implemented Multilevel Cache with Multilevel TLB and Segmentation with Paging as Memory Management method for the completion of Assignment-1 for the course Data Storage Technologies and Networks (CS F446).

 ## Group Members:
 1) Abhinav Pathak : 2017A7PS0937G